Find out how it started and learn about the core work of My Home Life Northern Ireland.

 Since then it has grown into a social movement to promote quality of life for those who are living, dying, visiting and working in care homes for older people.

 Over the past decade My Home Life has developed an international reputation for facilitating positive culture change and enabling care homes to both professionalise and articulate their expertise.

 It was launched in Wales in 2008, Scotland in 2012 and in Northern Ireland in 2014.

-To date six cohorts have successfully completed the Leadership Support & Quality Improvement programme in NI.
-This year has seen the expansion of our Leadership Support and Quality Improvement Programme to five cohorts of care home participants with funding from the Department of Health Northern Ireland.
-In addition, the My Home Life Northern Ireland team has grown to include four new Facilitators and administrator supporting the delivery of the programme and wider research proposals.
+To date eleven cohorts have successfully completed the Leadership Support & Quality Improvement programme in NI.
+2021/2022 seen the expansion of our Leadership Support and Quality Improvement Programme to five additional cohorts of care home participants with funding from the Department of Health Northern Ireland.
+In addition, the My Home Life Northern Ireland team has grown to include three new Facilitators and administrator supporting the delivery of the programme and wider research proposals.
 The new team bring a wide range of direct/indirect healthcare experience and knowledge to the programme.